qtlmovie/qtlmovie/README.txt

   This software is released under the terms of the Simplified BSD License.
   See the file LICENSE.txt for details.

+Contributions:
+  Teletext code from Petr Kutalek's Telxcc.
+  Libdvdcss by Stéphane Borel, Sam Hocevar et al.
   QtlMovie logo by DesignBolts (http://www.designbolts.com)